 Flexible Blanket Systems

 Specifically designed flexible blankets can be used as fireproofing material, making it easy to install and maintain a toxin-free environment in case of fire.
 Although a very practical and convenient method, there are only limited numbers of manufacturers.
 This application can meet almost all safety standards and codes, providing a cost-effective and reliable system to prevent a fire from spreading to structural members.
 Blanket systems can be a good option when dealing with complex shapes.

 Autoclaved Aerated Concrete

 Autoclaved aerated concrete can enhance and provide fire resistance when needed, especially around steel columns.
 This produces fireproofing characteristics when installed between the flanges and tied to the web of rolled sections.

 When you need to have longer fire resistance requirements, it can be beneficial to pour concrete between the flanges of the steel components using shear connections attached to the steel web.
-The concrete being placed needs to be retained at the bottom of the connection area.
+The concrete that is being placed needs to be retained at the bottom of the connection area.